ezgisubasi/decision-tree-from-scratch/README.md

 # decision-tree-from-scratch

 The Decision Tree algorithm is a problem/decision based supervised algorithm that has a tree structure and includes all possible outcomes depending on the conditions.
 In this program, the decision tree classifier written from scratch and scikit-learn version applied to the Titanic dataset.
-The decision tree algorithm written from scratch includes entropy and gini index in order to use calculate homogeneity as options, as well as max_depth and min_samples for tuning hyper parameters.
+The decision tree algorithm written from scratch includes entropy and gini index in order to use calculate homogeneity as options, as well as max_depth and min_samples for tuning hyperparameters.
 Before the comparing scratch algorithm with scikit-learn, the dataset is made ready by passing through one-hot encoding for the aim of using in scikit-learn version.

 <p align="center">
   <img width="568" alt="Ekran Resmi 2021-06-11 22 25 37" src="https://user-images.githubusercontent.com/52889449/121766540-4846e400-cb5b-11eb-829d-b2367233eb28.png">